USAC Daytona 100: Sports car race

 The sports car race utilized a combined road course layout similar to the modern configuration.
 However, the race was run clockwise, the bus stop chicane did not yet exist, and the infield portion was slightly longer.

 On Sunday April 5, the USAC-FIA sports car endurance race was held.
 The race was part of the 1959 USAC Road Racing Championship.
-The event was scheduled for 1000 kilometers (164 laps) around the 3.81-mile combined road course, running counter-clockwise.
+The event was scheduled for 1000 kilometers (164 laps) around the 3.81-mile combined road course, running clockwise.
 Since qualifying was cancelled, the field lined up in order of engine size.
 Several of the Championship Car drivers entered the race, including Dick and Jim Rathmann, A. J. Foyt, and Jerry Unser, who had recovered from the crash he had earlier in the week.
 A small crowd of only about 6,000 spectators arrived on a sunny, windy afternoon.

 Carroll Shelby and Lloyd Ruby, both in E.B.
 Rose entries, led the race in the early going, building up a large lead over the rest of the field.
 Shelby, however, lost ground after a bad pit stop, and eventually the car dropped out with engine failure.
 Ruby's car also dropped out with a failed oil line.
 A. J. Foyt ran as high as second, but dropped out with a broken differential.

 Due to darkness, the race was shortened from 1000 kilometers to six hours.
 A total of 14 cars were running at the finish, and no serious incidents were reported.
 The leaders completed 147 laps (560.07 miles) of the scheduled distance.
 The Porsche 718 driven by Count Antonio von Döry and Roberto Mieres was declared the winner.
 The lap total even included a one-lap penalty assessed due to running out of fuel on the track during the course of the race.